paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 ### Statutory Notes

 #### References in Text
 Section 6021 of the Helping Families in Mental Health Crisis Reform Act of 2016, referred to in subsec. (b)(2), is section 6021 of Pub.
-L. 114–255, div.
-B, title VI, Dec.
-13, 2016, 130 Stat.
-1215, which is set out as a note under [section 290aa of this title](./chapter-6a-public-health-service.md#section-290aa).
+L. 114–255, which is set out as a note under [section 290aa of this title](./chapter-6a-public-health-service.md#section-290aa).

 <a id="section-290dd-3"></a>